jacoxnet/notesApp/README.md

 *Key dfferences from teacher implementation*
 - array list instead of map for data structure for notes
-- all javascript code moved to separate .js file

 # How to start
 - After cloning the repository, perform `npm install` to install the necessary modules.
 Then, type `npm run dev` to run a server and start the javascript code in the top-level `index.js`.